AmberBui/Consumer-Behavior_SQL-Project/README.md

 - Tailor campaigns by demographic and income groups to maximize resonance and profitability.

 **Marketing Campaign Insights**

-Campaign Performance:
-- Top Performers:
- + Campaign 4: Highest acceptance rate at 7.44%.
+- Campaign 4: Highest acceptance rate at 7.44%.
- + Campaign 3: Close second with an acceptance rate of 7.39%.
+- Campaign 3: Close second with an acceptance rate of 7.39%.
-- Moderate Performer:
- + Campaign 1: Acceptance rate of 6.44%.
+- Campaign 1: Acceptance rate of 6.44%.
-- Low Performer:
- + Campaign 2: Very low acceptance rate of 1.36%.
+- Campaign 2: Very low acceptance rate of 1.36%.

 *Recommendations:*
 -  Leverage Successful Campaigns: Analyze the messaging, timing, and target audience of Campaigns 3 and 4. -> Replicate successful elements for future campaigns.